gssure/git_intro/README.md

 17) Revert this commit: ``git revert <hash>``

-18) you are looking for the igit ``99`` in this repository.
+18) you are looking for the number ``99`` in this repository.
 Instead of opening all files and looking through them, you can run ``git grep 99`` (The output would highlight 99s in your terminal):

 ```diff
 nena.txt:Von 99 Luftballons